strongbrewio/strongbrewio.github.io/_posts/2018-04-11-rxjs-polling.md

 cover: 'assets/images/cover/cover10.jpg'
 ---

 Polling is a common scenario in a lot of Single Page Applications.
-You want your user to see the latest data without them taking any actions.
-In some scenarios, you might even want to display this data real time.
-In most cases however, this is overkill and requires changes at the backend of your application.
+We want our user to see the latest data without them taking any actions.
+In some scenarios, we might even want to display this data real time.
+In most cases however, this is overkill and requires changes at the backend of our application.
 Polling is a really good 'near immediate' alternative.

 Polling is something where RxJS really shines.
 We will look at different polling strategies and how we can implement them.